quinox/nginx-tail/README.md

 needs to run on a specific set of servers so we don't need to overly target cross compatibility.
 Releases are built with `musl` to improve portability but that's it.

-## TODO

-* Remove smol in favour of their respective crates?
-To speed up compilation
-* support updating the stats faster than the logs
-* Remove unwraps where possible
-* use io_uring for async file access?
-* A 'total' line when there are lots of group lines
-* Support reading from stdin
-* CI